Squaw Peak Inn: Change of ownership

-The property changed hands various times during the following years until it was purchased by the Malouf Brothers.
+The property changed hands several times during the following years until it was purchased by the Malouf Brothers.
 The Malouf Brothers developed the Doubletree Canyon subdivision in the area and sold off 720 acres of land.
 Only 80 acre, including where the Inn was located, remained.

 The Epley family

 The abandoned property fell into disrepair.
 Only two of the original houses remained, the rest were destroyed.
 Water had eroded the sun-dried adobe bricks of the original structure.
 The entire north face of the building was significantly damaged by the erosion.
 The Malouf Brothers intended to destroy the remaining buildings.
 This did not happen because on October 21, 1980, the developers sold a parcel of just under 2 acres with the two remaining buildings to William "Bill" and Ann Epley.

 Both historic buildings were in bad shape.
 However, after consulting structural engineers, the Epleys decided to restore it.
 The Epleys modernized the kitchen and bathrooms and built a garage.
 Ann Epley has added some of her hand made tile and a wall of one of the rooms has the pieces and mirror which survived a tornado that destroyed Ann's childhood house in Kansas.
 The main historic building is used by the Epleys as their home.

 In 1987, the Inn was the major focal point for the made-for-TV movie entitled, "Probe: Plan Nine from Outer Space."
 The movie is about aliens who resurrect dead humans as zombies and vampires to stop humankind from creating the Solaranite (a sort of sun-driven bomb).
 The structure was also used on May 27, 1993, as a backdrop for an interview of then future Basketball Hall of Famer Charles Barkley for ABC's Prime Time Live.